 Even though the Bible was written thousands of years ago, its contents are timeless.
 You can pick it up today, in the 21st century, read it, apply it and reap the benefits.

 We hope these principles will be helpful if you are just starting to read God’s Word.
-You may also want to read some related articles: “Where to Start Reading the Bible” and “Bible Study Tools: Where to Start.”
+You may also want to read our related article “Where to Start Reading the Bible.”

 Why Is the Bible So Hard to Understand?